DevScholar/c-for-js-devs/src/language/custom-types/enums.md

 # Enumeration types (`enum`)

-To convert a Rust enum to JavaScript, you can represent it using an object with key-value pairs.
+To convert a C enum to JavaScript, you can represent it using an object with key-value pairs.

 ```js
 const DayOfWeek = {